Monday to Friday

 Kia electric

-The manufacturer Kia has chosen to offer a 7-year or 150,000 km warranty on its electric vehicle batteries.
-However, we do not know what the minimum percentage required to benefit from this warranty is.
+Le manufacturer Kia has chosen to offer a 7-year or 150,000 km warranty on its electric vehicle batteries.
+However, we do not know what the minimum percentage required to benefit from this guarantee is.

 Hyundai electric

-Finally, let's move on to Korean manufacturer HyundaiHyundai has introduced an 8-year warranty, or a 160,000 km warranty.
-Like Kia, we don't know whether a minimum percentage of usable battery is required to benefit from this coverage in the event of a problem.
+Finally, let's move on to Korean manufacturer HyundaiKia has introduced an 8-year warranty or a 160,000 km limit.
+Like Kia, we don't know whether a minimum percentage of usable battery is required to benefit from this cover in the event of a problem.

 Recycling batteries for a second life

-Batteries, too, are entitled to a new lease of life when they are deemed too old for a vehicle.
-Generally speaking, batteries are replaced when they reach around 70%.
-Fortunately, many technologies have now been developed to recycle electric car batteries.
-It is therefore possible to recover 90% of the lithium, cobalt or copper present in your vehicle's battery.
+Batteries are also entitled to a new lease of life when they are deemed too old for a vehicle.
+Generally speaking, batteries are replaced when they reach around 70 %.
+Fortunately, a number of technologies have now been put in place to recycle electric car batteries.
+It is therefore possible to recover 90 % of lithium, of cobalt or copper in your vehicle's battery.

-Companies such as Orano, in France, or a recycling plant in Quebec are currently working on improving the recycling system, with impressive results.
-Indeed, the Quebec plant has succeeded in recovering 95% of battery cells, with a component purity level of 99.98%.
+Companies such as Orano, in France, or a recycling plant in Quebec are currently working on improving the recycling system and are showing great results.
+In fact, the Quebec plant managed to recover 95 % of the battery cells, with a component purity level of 99.98 %.

-Another great piece of news about the second life of electric batteries is that this could reduce demand for lithium by at least 25%, so we can expect delivery times to be shorter due to a shortage of less important less important.
+Another great piece of news about the second life of electric batteries is that this could help to reduce demand for lithium by at least 25 %, so we can hope that delivery times will be shorter due to a shortage of elements less important.

-Here are a few tips to help you look after your electric car's battery. electric car's battery.
+Here are a few tips to help you look after the battery in your electric car.

 Make small refills

-To keep your battery in good condition, you should as often as possible avoid full recharges which will heat up your battery.
-If you're recharging at a DC charging station do not exceed 80% battery capacity.
-Especially as the recharging time for the last 20% will be the same as for the first 80%.
+To keep your battery in good condition, you should as often as possible avoid full refills which will heat up your battery.
+If you are recharging at a DC terminal, do not go beyond 80 % of batteries.
+Especially as the recharging time for the last 20 % will be the same as for the first 80 per cent.

-On the other hand it is preferable to use slow loads if possible at home or at work.
+What's more, it is preferable to use slow loads if you are able to do so at home or at work.

 The load window

-In correlation with the previous point, your battery will wear out faster if you constantly recharge it to 100%.
-But it's also important not to drain your electric car battery below the 20% mark too often.
+In correlation with the previous point, your battery will wear out faster if you constantly recharge it at 100 %.
+But it's also important to ensure that you don't drain your electric car battery below 20 % too often.

 Do not use rapid charging on a daily basis

-Of course, using the DC charging station (i.e. fast charging) is the most advantageous in terms of recharging time.
-Frequent use will have no impact on your battery.
-However, we recommend that you don't connect to them on a daily basis, and that you only use this type of charging station for your electric car.
+Of course, using a direct-current charging point, i.e. one that charges quickly, is the most advantageous in terms of charging time.
+Using it frequently will have no impact on your battery.
+However, we recommend that you don't connect to them on a daily basis and that you only use this type of charging point for your electric car.
 It's better to charge slowly throughout the week at home or at work.
-And use fast charging points when you're on long journeys, such as on vacation or on the freeway.
+And use the fast charge points when you're on long journeys, such as going on holiday or using the motorway.

 Depending on the season, your car will be more or less affected by the weather.
-In winter, the cold will demand more effort from your battery, while in summer, it's more likely to overheat.
-That's why, if you have a garage, putting your electric car will help you preserve its battery.
+In winter, the cold will demand more effort from your battery, whereas in summer, it is more likely to overheat.
+That's why, if you have a garage, putting your electric car will enable you to preserve its battery.

-Regular use of your electric car helps to keep your electric battery in good health.
+Regular use of your electric car will keep your electric battery in good health.
 Ideally, you shouldn't leave your vehicle unused for more than a few days.

 In conclusion

-Car manufacturers have therefore chosen a number of years and kilometers than the usual use of electric cars.
+Car manufacturers have therefore chosen a specific number of years and kilometres for their vehicles. higher than the usual use of electric cars.
 So don't worry about replacing your battery and the costs involved.

-What's more, with the recycling of electric batteries becoming more and more efficient, we can be all the more confident about embarking on our ecological transition.
+What's more, with the recycling of electric batteries becoming more and more efficient, we can only be more confident about embarking on our ecological transition.

-Until December 31, 2022, discover several electric vehicle models available for delivery before Christmas!
+Until 31 December 2022Discover the range of electric vehicles available for delivery before Christmas!